 How to find the hardware version on a TP-Link device?

-Some products have more than one hardware version, for example, a name ending with V1, V2, etc, and mostly, every version of product has a specific designed firmware.
+Some TP-Link products may have more than one hardware version.
+For example, a name ending with V1, V2, etc.

 Choose methods below to find the hardware version of your TP-Link products.

-- Look over from the label at the back of the device (for most of products).
+- Using the label on the back of the device (for most of products).

-- Look over from engraved characters (for products like USB adapters without labels).
+- Using the engraved characters on the device (for products like USB adapters without labels).

-- Look over from the management interface (for products with management interface).
+- Using the management interface of the device (for products with management interface).

 For most of products

-Turn over the device, you can see a label at the back of the device, there is a character string “Ver:X.Y” (for example, Ver:1.0) in the Serial Number field, and the number X is the hardware version of the device.
-If the string is “Ver: 1.1”, normally it means that the hardware version is V1.
+Turn over the device so you can see a label on the back or bottom of the unit.
+Look for a character string next to the serial number, the looks like: “VER X.X”.
+This is the hardware version of the device.

 The firmware of EU and US are different hardware versions, do not use each other's firmware to upgrade your device.